adobe/spectrum-css/.changeset/nice-cows-shout.md

 ## Additions

 Adds `--spectrum-coachmark-media-fixed-height` for fixed `4:3` image variant and an accompanying `--mod-coachmark-media-fixed-height` mod.
-This variation has been added to the `coachmark` component story as a boolean control labeled as `Image fixed height`.
+This variation has been added to the `coachmark` component story as a boolean control labeled as `Fixed image height`.
 The class is conditionally added within the `hasImage` block and, as such, will only impact rendering when `hasImage` is also `true`.